 Or maybe, if I just look down, I will see the architecture of the city reflected brilliantly in a rain puddle.

 I try to use the art of seeing to capture interesting images in my photography.
 I also believe the art of seeing is paramount to our success as individuals and as organizations.

 The ability to see differently, to consider a thing from different angles, to recognize trends and patterns in order to plot a course, is paramount to innovation itself.
-As a Director of Instruction, my job is to help ensure we provide our students with the best education possible.
 The world is moving at an unprecedented rate, and the ability to navigate change and to tackle unique challenges hinges on our ability to see new ways ahead.
 As technology and access to information become increasingly ubiquitous, and as the digital dimension continues to claim space, the art of seeing will become increasingly critical.
 What really matters?
 How to find a way through the maze?
 How to discern that which is authentic from that which is not?

 1. Change your lens regularly.
 Sometimes you need to pan out to see the bigger picture; sometimes you need to get close up.
 Sometimes you just need to focus.